bamos/snowglobe/README.md

 [hs-GeoIP](https://github.com/ozataman/hs-GeoIP)
 and
 [whois-hs](https://github.com/relrod/whois-hs).
-This information should be provided by the SnowPlow collection and enrichment process.
-There's likely a subtle bug in my configuration or the software that I'll further track down in issue [#4](https://github.com/bamos/snowglobe/issues/4)
+SnowPlow's enricher should add this information to events, but there's a subtle bug in my configuration or the software that I'll further track down in issue [#4](https://github.com/bamos/snowglobe/issues/4)